kj-sh604/markdown-cv/index-alt.md

 # Experience

 ##### Capstone Project | Columbus State Community College | Columbus, Ohio (August 2021 - December 2021)
 + Took part in a business simulation course to attain Associate's Degree.
 Designed and implemented a website based on customer requirements and feedback with the use of Agile Methodologies.
-Managed a LAMP (Linux, Apache, MySQL, PHP) stack on Amazon Web Services and developed a functional website with HTML, CSS (Bootstrap), Javascript, and other web technologies.
+Managed a LAMP stack on Amazon Web Services and developed a functional website with HTML, CSS (Bootstrap), Javascript, and other web technologies.
 Final output of the course is accessible on [GitHub](https://github.com/blistakanjo604/loveyoualatte-yellow-site).

 ##### Shift Lead | Taco Bell Restaurants | Columbus, Ohio (March 2018 - Present)